knative/community/mechanics/ROADMAPS.md

 ## Overview

 All [working groups](../working-groups/WORKING-GROUPS.md) should maintain a current and up-to-date roadmap in a GitHub Project.
-It's recommended that a _single org-level project_ in the `knative` org should be used; for linking to issues in `knative-extensions`, cards with the URL of the sandbox issue can be used.
+It's recommended that a _single org-level project_ in the `knative` org should be used; for linking to issues in `knative-extensions`, cards with the URL of the extensions issue can be used.

 Working Groups should link to their roadmaps in the Working Group documentation, and should work off the roadmap on a week-to-week or month-to-month basis.